elunna/nerfhack-changelog/README.md

 * velociraptors are stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten
-* Rot worms are now tiny.
+* rot worms are now tiny.
-* Bloodworms get a drain life bit instead of poison bite.
+* bloodworms get a drain life bit instead of poison bite.
-* Tunnel worms are now huge.
+* tunnel worms are now huge.
-* Tunnel worms get a armor rending attack and a butt attack.
+* tunnel worms get a armor rending attack and a butt attack.
-* Dretches leave clouds of poison gas like hezrou.
+* dretches leave clouds of poison gas like hezrou.
 * werespiders can summon giant spiders, phase spiders, and monstrous spiders.
 * weresnakes can summon snakes, pit vipers, and asphynxes.
 * Weresnakes are now red
-* Monstrous spiders were buffed from level 8 to 12, difficulty 10 to 15.
+* monstrous spiders were buffed from level 8 to 12, difficulty 10 to 15.
-* Monstrous spiders now have berserk, infravision, infravisible, and MR 20.
+* monstrous spiders now have berserk, infravision, infravisible, and MR 20.

 **Passive spiking monsters:**
 * This mechanic was ported over from SpliceHack and applies to hedgehogs and spiked orcs.